Our History

 The Dismas logo is a representation of the beautiful rose window discovered at our very first facility in Louisville, Kentucky.
 To create a place of healing and restoration, Dismas renovated this former church, and in the process, moved and restored this beautiful rose window.

-Moving the window to a new location and restoring it revealed beautiful highlights and gave our center a new light.
-Immediately, we realized how this process of moving, restoring, and seeing something from a new perspective represented what we do on a daily basis with our residents.
+Immediately, we realized how this process of restoring and seeing something from a new perspective represented what we do on a daily basis with our residents.

 Since then, the concept of the window and the light it brings has been our logo and a strong symbol for what we do, including the name for our newsletter to the communities we serve, The Light.